zootechdrum/trivia_api_flask/README.md

 These commands put the application in development and directs our application to use <mark>__init__.py</mark> file in our flaskr folder.
 One of the advantages of working in dev mode is that the server will restart whenever you have made changes and saved changes to your application.

-The application is run on <mark>http://127.0.0.1:5000/<mark>
+The application is run on http://127.0.0.1:5000/

 ### Frontend

 From the frontend folder, run the following commands to start the client:

-npm install // run this once to install dependencies
+npm install  *run this once to install dependencies*

 npm start